motawe3theking/2-Bit-FPGA-ALU/README.md

 # 2-Bit FPGA Arithmetic Logic Unit (ALU)

 ## Overview
 This project implements a 2-bit Arithmetic Logic Unit (ALU) using Verilog HDL.
 The ALU performs basic arithmetic and logical operations, including addition, subtraction, multiplication, AND, OR, and XOR.
-It is designed to be synthesized on **Cyclone IV FPGA** or any compatible FPGA board.
+It is designed to be synthesized on **Cyclone V FPGA** or any compatible FPGA board.

 ## Features
 - **2-bit Operations:** Supports the following operations: